English - Bachelor of Arts

 ENGL 342

-Students focus on a single topic in eighteenth-century literature, such as a particular genre (drama, poetry, the novel, prose), author, group of authors, region, or theme.
+Students focus on a single topic in the literature of the long eighteenth century (1660-1790), such as a particular genre (drama, poetry, the novel, prose), author, group of authors, region, or theme.
+This course may be taken twice for credit, as long as the topic is different.
 For detailed information about the current course offering, please consult the English Department.

 Prerequisites: A minimum grade of C- in three credits of 200- or 300-level ENGL, not including ENGL 205, ENGL 207, ENGL 211, or ENGL 297.